billyroh/albers/README.md

-# Josef Albers as a Millenial
+# Albers as a Millenial
-Generative art based on the works of Josef Albers.
+Generative art based on the works of Anni and Josef Albers.